Louise Sorel: Early life

-Sorel was born in Los Angeles, California, the daughter of a Hollywood producer father and an Egyptian mother who is a professional concert pianist.
+Sorel was born Louise Jacqueline Cohen in Los Angeles, California.
+Her parents were Albert J. Cohen, a film producer, Jeanne (née Sorel), a concert pianist.
+Sorel is Jewish.

 Sorel received theatrical training at the Neighborhood Playhouse School of the Theatre in New York.
 She briefly attended the Institut Français, where she studied French.
-Sorel is Jewish.
 She began performing on stage when she was 15 years old.

 Career

 Sorel's early career was on the stage; she spent several years on Broadway, playing roles in Take Her, She's Mine and Man and Boy.
 She appeared in stage productions of The Lion in Winter and The Sign in Sidney Brustein's Window.